 Aphids are sap-sucking insects that attack all types of deciduous trees and shrubs.
 Aphids can cause damage in a variety of ways including stunted growth, mottled and wilted leaves, yellowing, and in some cases possible loss.
 Aphids can be green, brown, golden, orange, red, white, grey or black.
 Aphids suck the juices and nutrients out of leaves, stems and tender plants.
 They feed in clusters usually on the undersides of leaves.
 The most common symptom that you may notice with an aphid infestation is the sticky and thick substance of “honeydew” that they leave behind when they are feeding on plants.
 This sticky substance can be found on sidewalks, driveways and vehicles near the tree(s) and can invite wasps, ants, and fungal infections.
 Another symptom you may see is wilted leaves.

 Early detection is key, so regular monitoring of your landscape is the first important step to keeping aphids under control.
-On smaller plants removing heavily covered leaves and stems by pruning is one way to control them.
-The most common way to control aphids is to spray them.
+The most common way to control aphids on smaller trees and woody plants is to spray them.
 Treatment can be done with a systemic applied in the spring as a preventative measure or with injections on individual trees as needed.
 The injection is quickly absorbed into the vascular tissue of the tree and disbursed throughout the leaves and branches.

 The Ash Borer is an invasive wood-boring beetle that feeds on ash trees.
 This insect’s larvae feed on the vascular tissue of the tree affecting its ability to transport water and nutrients.
 The symptoms will include thinning of the canopy and dieback of limbs, visible exit holes on the tree’s trunk, and sloughing off of the tree bark.
 This is not an insect to ignore.
 Infested trees can die after two to three years, but heavily infested trees can die within one year.
 We treat borers with trunk injections and this will typically need to be done every couple of years to protect the tree from re-infestation.